 Gilded Age Living In The Finger Lakes - Sonnenberg

 The 50-acre Sonnenberg Gardens and Mansion State Historic Park is located in Canandaigua, New York.
-The historic park contains the former summer mansion, a collection of period garden architecture, nine formal and informal gardens, statuary, and a greenhouse complex.
-The property is a gift to New York State from philanthropists Frederick Ferris and Mary Clark Thompson.
+This historic estate features a former summer mansion, a remarkable collection of period garden architecture, nine formal and informal gardens, decorative statuary, and an extensive greenhouse complex.

 Here is what caught my eye.
 I hope you enjoy!